anuragsingh6436/androidmovie/README.md

 # Created a App to fetch movies List from remote server and show it on the screen.
- Created a detail page of any movie that is being clicked Also handled case where data is being saved in roomdatabase and will be fetched in case of failure.
+ Created a detail page of any movie that is being clicked \n Also handled case where data is being saved in roomdatabase and will be fetched in case of failure.
  Created a Search bar where you can search specific movie from list.
  Created a BookMarkFragment where bookmark elements are being shown.